Research & Publications †

 A Cleveland native, Dr. Lahorra graduated from Orange High School.
 He received his Bachelor of Arts at Tufts University where he graduated summa cum laude and was elected to Phi Beta Kappa.
 He received his medical degree from Johns Hopkins University School of Medicine, where he was inducted into the Alpha Omega Alpha Medical Honor Society.
 He completed his residency in general surgery at University Hospitals of Cleveland.
 As the Dudley P. Allen Surgical Scholar, he completed a research fellowship at Massachusetts General Hospital.
 He received his cardiothoracic surgical training at the University of Michigan.
 After completing his training in 1997, Dr. Lahorra joined the staff of the Cleveland Clinic Heart Center in 2000.

-Aortic Valve Replacement, Mitral Valve Repair, Mitral Valve Replacement, Aortic Aneurysm, Coronary Artery Bypass, Lung Resection, Thoracoscopic/robotic Surgery, Surgery for Atrial Fibrillation, Surgery of the Mediastinum.
+Aortic Valve Replacement, Mitral Valve Repair, Mitral Valve Replacement, Aortic Aneurysm Repair, Coronary Artery Bypass Surgery, Lung Resection, Thoracoscopic/Robotic Surgery, Surgery for Atrial Fibrillation, Surgery of the Mediastinum.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.